-Student competence within the SMU Counseling program consists of academic performance, clinical knowledge and skills, and professional dispositions recognized as essential for effective, ethical, and responsible functioning in the Counseling profession (e.g., professionalism, maturity, self-awareness, receptivity to learning and feedback, open-mindedness, communicative skills, integrity, honesty, respect, classroom demeanor, etc.).
-Student competencies are evaluated by faculty during each academic semester/term.
-Faculty concerns regarding student competence are typically addressed through a remediation process designed to strengthen areas of concern and support student success in the Counseling program.
-Whereas support of student progress is emphasized, in those instances where students do not achieve competency expectations despite remediation efforts, do not adhere to remediation requirements, or where competency or disciplinary issues exceed the scope of the Counseling program to address, student suspension or expulsion from the Counseling Program and SMU may occur.
+Student competence within the SMU Counseling program consists of academic performance, clinical knowledge and skills, and professional dispositions recognized as essential for effective, ethical, and responsible functioning in the Counseling profession (e.g., professionalism, maturity, self-awareness, receptivity to learning and feedback, open-mindedness, communication skills, integrity, honesty, respect, classroom demeanor, attention to detailed instructions, and other characteristics required in a clinical or professional environment).
+Faculty formally evaluate student competencies each academic semester/term.
+Faculty concerns regarding student competence are typically addressed through a support process designed to strengthen competencies and promote student success in the Counseling program.
+Whereas support of student progress is the priority, in rare instances where students do not achieve competency expectations despite support measures, or where competency or disciplinary issues exceed the scope of the Counseling program to address, student suspension or expulsion from the Counseling Program and SMU may occur.
+In those instances where suspension or expulsion must be considered, students should be aware that they have the right of appeal, and that the Counseling program has established appeal procedures, which are described in the Appendix to this Student Handbook.